adriangonz/statistical-nlp-17/README.md

 ### Sampling new pairs

-If you want to sample a new set pairs from the WikiText-2 dataset you can use the `bin.sample` script.
+If you want to sample a new set of pairs from the WikiText-2 dataset you can use the `bin.sample` script.
 For example, to resample the entire dataset, we could just run: